iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Cherry/[#001] 《Cherry PuNK》New Official Account.md

 OHHHH!
 You guys are gonna be famous!!

 **aasdd**<br>
-So Cherry's becoming a superstar now~ Don't forget me...
+So Cherry's becoming a superstar now\~ Don't forget me...
 Q\_Q

 **CherryPuNK**<br>
 **@aasdd** Ha!
 Don't be ridiculous

 **NEKOSAIKOU**<br>
 It's the band that **@NEKO\#ΦωΦ** recommended a lot!!
 Must support!!<br>
-But look out though, since Mono is shady-AF LOLOL
+But look out though, since Mono is shady\-AF LOLOL

 **D33M0**<br>
 Mono's commission fee is brutal, why would you join it...